Are You Actually Ready to Renovate Your NYC Apartment?

 A brand new bathroom.
 A modernized kitchen.
 New hardwood floors.
 Brand new lighting fixtures.
-As an owner, the thought of upgrading your current home and having some of the features you’ve always wanted is quite tempting – and can oftentimes be a very smart investment.
+As an owner, having some of the features you’ve always wanted is quite tempting – and can oftentimes be a very smart investment.
 And for buyers, given the incredibly tight inventory here in NYC, fixer uppers can start to look quite appealing given their significantly lower prices and wide-open potential.

-But are you truly ready for what a renovation would entail?
-To help you get a better sense, here are a couple of things to consider.
+To help you get a better sense as to whether or not you’re actually up to the task, here are a couple of things to consider.

 Why do you want to renovate?